matebalint1/snort_src/README.md

 # snort_src

-This is a repository for installing Snort 3 plugins which were made by Simon, modified by Balint.
+This repository includes the steps to install Snort 3 plugins for IEC61850 communication standards.
+The plugins were created by Simon and modified by Balint.

 Snort 3
 -------------

 Snort 3 version 3.0.3-5 is surely compatible with the most recent plugin version.
-Up-to-date dependencies and Snort 3 library at the time of writing this guide can be found at https://github.com/matebalint1/snort_src/tree/master/dependencies and https://iai-vcs.iai.kit.edu/usjsb/snort3.
-(In case the "Snort 3 on Ubuntu" guide does not apply anymore.)

 To install Snort 3, follow the instructions at https://github.com/matebalint1/snort_src/blob/master/docs/Snort_3_on_Ubuntu.pdf "Installing Snort" chapter until cloning the Snort 3 repository.